 5. Easton XL1

-At the risk of being an Easton Homer, we follow up the MAKO with the 2015 Easton XL1.
-This bat is the only drop 8 big barrel to make the list (although the DeMarini CF7 and Combat G3 both come in a drop 8).
+At the risk of being an Easton Homer, we follow up on the MAKO with the 2015 Easton XL1.
+This bat is the only drop 8 big barrel to make a list (although the DeMarini CF7 and Combat G3 both come in a drop 8).
 But the big barrel 2015 XL1 drop 8 is the perfect bat for a heavy hitter who isn’t quite ready for a drop 5 yet.
 The XL1 is a monster bat whose genealogy contains the famed Easton Omen and little league series lore.
 The bat is highly, highly recommended.
 (Check pricing here).

 6. Slugger 915